supreet11agrawal/Proposal/Proposal.md

 ### Code Reviews
 Code reviewing is one of the important tasks which helps new contributors learn more about Sympy.
 Though I was unable to find any major changes in the pull requests made by other contributors, I tried my best to help as much as I can and will continue to do so.
-* [#16096](https://github.com/sympy/sympy/pull/16096#pullrequestreview-208620762) Suggested a fellow contributor to add test cases for checking if Unicode test was handled properly.
+* [#16096](https://github.com/sympy/sympy/pull/16096#pullrequestreview-208620762) Suggested a fellow contributor to add test cases for checking if Unicode text was handled properly.

 * [#16250](https://github.com/sympy/sympy/pull/16250#pullrequestreview-215008578) Suggested a minor correction in conditional statements